Institute of Genomics and Bioinformatics

 2. Application of high throughput sequencing in clinical microbiology.

-3. Predict the evolution of epidemics and development of vaccines.
+3. Predicting the evolution of epidemics and the development of vaccines.

 4. Genomics of medicinal plants and application of metabolites.